Kim Kanuho

 Rio Lopez

 Rio Lopez is a Designer at Fourth World Design Group.
 He is a member of the Gila River Indian Community south of Phoenix in Sacaton, AZ.
-Rio was born and raised in Eugene, Oregon.
-He graduated his undergrad with a degree in Global Business.
-He recently obtained his master’s in Architecture from the Southern California Institute of Architecture (SCI-Arc).
-Rio continues to invest and learn more about Indigenous groups’ traditions and cultures, especially his own; Akimel O’odham.
-As an architecture graduate, he looks forward to better understanding how to build, design, and plan in a Native mentality.
+He received his undergraduate degree in Global Business and recently obtained his Master’s in Architecture from the Southern California Institute of Architecture (SCI-Arc).